doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 object    0: data: 10
 ```

 As we had expected, the assertion fails when `input` value is 10.
 So, as we now have three execution paths, we also have three test cases, and the whole program gets covered.
 KLEE provides also the possibility to replay the tests with the real program, but we are not interested in it now.
-You can see an usage example in this [KLEE tutorial](http://klee.github.io/tutorials/testing-function/#replaying-a-test-case).
+You can see a usage example in this [KLEE tutorial](http://klee.github.io/tutorials/testing-function/#replaying-a-test-case).

-KLEE abilities to find execution paths of an application are very good.
+KLEE's abilities to find execution paths of an application are very good.
 According to the [OSDI 2008 paper](http://llvm.org/pubs/2008-12-OSDI-KLEE.html), KLEE has been successfully used to test all 89 stand-alone programs in GNU COREUTILS and the equivalent busybox port, finding previously undiscovered bugs, errors and inconsistencies.
 The achieved code coverage were more than 90% per tool.
 Pretty awesome!

 But, you may ask: [The question is, who cares?](https://www.youtube.com/watch?v=j_T9YtA1mRQ).
 You will see it in a moment.